h2oai/datatable/docs/api/dt/count.rst

     return: Expr
         f-expression having one row, and the same names and number of columns as in `cols`.
 All the returned column stypes are `int64`.
+        If `cols` is not provided, the total number of rows (a combination of the count of missing and non-missing values) is returned.

     except: TypeError
         The exception is raised when one of the columns from `cols`